i1s-rishabh/ReactJS-HyperVerge/greeting-app/readme.md

-In this directory, i'm going to craete a simple Greeting App in React.
+In this directory, i'm going to craete a simple Greeting App in React which will greet you accr to you machine time.

 React Challenge #3